 Finding a property for the next academic year

 If you haven’t yet found accommodation for September 2020, please be assured that there is currently still a good supply of properties in the city, and we anticipate that numerous properties will still be available over the coming months.
-We recommend that you always view a property in person before signing a tenancy agreement – therefore, you may wish to wait until restrictions on movement are lifted before resuming your search.
+We recommend that you view a property in person, where possible and if safe to do so following government guidance and social distancing practices, before signing a tenancy agreement.

 We recommend you keep up to date with government guidance about moving home.

 There are several things to check if you were living with us.